C-17 Galaxy Hangars 164th Airlift Wing Relocations

-The Geopier® Rammed Aggregate Pier® (RAP) System were chosen to support the high compression and uplift forces of the new structures, instead of the more costly and time-consuming auger-cast piles
+The Geopier® Rammed Aggregate Pier® (RAP) System was chosen to support the high compression and uplift forces of the new C-17 Galaxy hangars, instead of the more costly and time-consuming auger-cast piles

 - Owner: Tennessee Air National Guard